 You can view video and control your DVR remotely by connecting via modem or Ethernet.
-There is a SCSI port that can be used to record or archive video to external hard disk drives, and also there is a USB port that can used to back up the clip file video to external hard disk drives or CD-RW drives.
+There are two USB ports that can be used to upgrade the system or copy video clips to external hard disk drives, CD-RW drives or flash drives.

-NOTE: This manual covers the 4-, 9- 16-channel digital video recorders.
+NOTE: This manual covers the 9- and 16-channel digital video recorders.
 The DVRs are identical except for the number of cameras and alarms that can be connected and the number of cameras that can be displayed.
 For simplicity, the illustrations and descriptions in this manual refer to the 16-camera model.